 Weighing the benefits of a service against the cost incurred.

 Much has changed since 1974.
-Health & safety practices have developed over time, include more employee feedback and participation.
+Health and safety practices have developed over time, including more employee feedback and participation.
 Unfortunately, many of the mobile first aid service processes are still very much the same as they were 45 years ago.
 In this article, we have identified 7 reasons why you should take ownership of your workplace first aid program.
 After reading these 7 reasons, we think you will agree.

-1. A commissioned sales person is making spending decisions for you
+1. A commissioned salesperson is making spending decisions for you

-Virtually every mobile first aid representative is a sales person paid on commission.
+Virtually every mobile first aid representative is a salesperson paid on commission.
 The more they sell, the more it benefits them.
 Quotas and incentives to sell are still standard practice in business.

 2. You’re paying them to do the job right - but are they?

 Have you looked inside the cabinets and confirmed that the appropriate types and amounts of supplies are according to your wishes?
 Have you given them a list of items you want them to maintain and are they following your wishes?

 Vague product descriptions and quantities are common in the mobile first aid industry.
 Descriptions like “small box” allow the service to reap profits and blind their competition so nobody knows how much you are really paying for 1 packet of first aid cream.
 Ask your rep for a full disclosure of quantities so you can compare prices with other suppliers.

 4. Excessive costs incurred